fredg02/se.bitcraze.crazyflie.lib/README.md

 JUnit tests can be executed from the command line with:
 ```
-mvn clean install
+mvn clean verify
 ```

-Or from within Eclipse.
+Or from within Eclipse by running ``/se.bitcraze.crazyflie.lib/src/test/java/se/bitcraze/crazyflie/lib/AllTests.java`` as a JUnit test.

-**Please make sure that a Crazyradio (PA) is connected and a Crazyflie 1.0 or 2.0 is switched on, when running the tests.**
-(otherwise they will fail)
+**Please make sure that a Crazyradio (PA) is connected and a Crazyflie 1.0 or 2.0 is switched on, when running the tests** (otherwise they will fail).

 Examples
 --------

-Examples are included in the project **se.bitcraze.crazyflie.lib.examples**.
+Examples are included in the project [se.bitcraze.crazyflie.lib.examples](https://github.com/fredg02/se.bitcraze.crazyflie.lib.examples).

 Known issues
 ------------

-* Bootloader not yet supported
+* Bootloader not fully supported yet
 * Debug driver incomplete (Tests currently need Crazyflie/Crazyradio to run successfully)
 * Too many Thread.sleep()s ;)